-A few weeks ago, I was offered the opportunity to enjoy a meal on behalf of Sir Kensington’s to test out their ketchup, sriracha seasoning sticks and report back to you.
+A few weeks ago, I was offered the opportunity to enjoy a meal on behalf of Sir Kensington’s to test out their ketchup and report back to you.
 After doing my due diligence, I found out that their ingredient list is pretty impressive with no signs of HFCS or products made from concentrate.
 They boast a non-GMO project verified logo on their labels and have 50% less sugar compared to other national brands.

 These are things that I can get behind.
 I have known V since 7th grade and already had plans to take her out for a belated birthday dinner.
 Timing just worked out, so she was my guest of honor. 🙂